mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/telemetry/index.md

 </td>
 </tr>
 <tr><td>environmentVersion</td>
 <td>This is the version of DC/OS.
-For example, if you are using DC/OS 1.13:
+For example, if you are using DC/OS 2.0:
 <pre>
-"environmentVersion": "1.13",
+"environmentVersion": "2.0",
 </pre></td></tr>
 <tr><td>provider</td>
-<td>This is the platform that DC/OS is running on.
+<td>This is the platform on which DC/OS is running.
 Possible values are <code>aws</code>, <code>on-prem</code>, and <code>azure</code>.
-For example, if you are running on AWS:
+For example, if you are running on AWS&reg;:
 <pre>
 "provider": "aws",
 </pre></td></tr>